fabianishere/olympiad/README.txt

-This directory contains the solutions to the problems of the Dutch Olympiad if Informatics.
+This directory contains the solutions to the problems of the Dutch Olympiad of Informatics.